 It’s a classic story of forbidden romance with an action-horror twist to it.
 Toshihiko and Yuka first attempt to meet in secret, but are eventually forced to elope as their respective families refuse to accept their love.
 It’s liberating and exciting, but soon the reality of their situation settles in and shreds of doubt arise.
-It’s easy to fall in love within the comfort of modern society, but can their love hold strong now that they have condemned themselves to a life on the run, devoid of luxuries, comfort, or a clear future.
+It’s easy to fall in love within the comforts of modern society.
+Can their love hold strong now that they have condemned themselves to a life on the run; devoid of luxuries or a clear future.
 Seeing how these two deal with this stress is interesting, specifically because the possibility of a break-up feels so tangible.

 #3 Tradition versus modernization

-Toshihiko was meant to be the heir to his family dojo, but with him vacating this position and the actual head of the family having just died, this leaves their organization with a succession crisis.
-The only other candidate who could pick up the mantle is Toshihiko’s brother Kazuma, but for various reasons he lacks the support to rally the clan behind him.
+Toshihiko was meant to be the heir to his family dojo.
+With him vacating this position and the actual head of the family having just died, this leaves their organization with a succession crisis.
+The only other candidate who could pick up the mantle is Toshihiko’s brother Kazuma.
+Who, for various reasons. lacks the support to rally the clan behind him.

 Modernity versus tradition is already an interesting theme for a story like this, but Kazuma’s personality really sells it.
-I felt so bad for the guy, because he’s clearly so sincere about his ambitions.
+I felt so bad for the guy.
+He’s clearly sincere about his ambitions.
 He genuinely believes that this is the course that will save his family—that it will save so many lives—yet nobody believes in him.
 The question becomes how far Kazuma is willing to go to realize his ambitions and whether he can resist the temptations offered by dubious “allies”.